e2nIEE/pandapower/README.rst

 If you are interested in getting release notes for new pandapower versions, please subscribe to the pandapower `mailing list <http://www.uni-kassel.de/go/pandapower>`_.

-There is a project to develop a GUI for pandapower: https://github.com/johaack/pandapower_gui - developers wanted!
+There is a project to develop a GUI for pandapower: https://github.com/e2nIEE/pandapower-gui - developers wanted!

+If you want to contribute to pandapower, please check out the `pandapower contribution guidelines <https://github.com/e2nIEE/pandapower/blob/develop/CONTRIBUTING.rst>`_.

 Citing pandapower
 ==================